berger1920/Hitachi_MCU_Dumper/README.md

 This project aims to provide different PCBs, for the implementation of the internal ROM dumping system of different Hitachi microcontrollers, developed by Sean Riddle.

-A main PCB and various HATS for different Hitachi microcontroller types and packaging are offered.

 Original project by Sean Riddle: http://www.seanriddle.com/h8/300/ (Where you can find the firmware, explanations on how it works, etc.)